 These push-button indicators designate the information required as specified by the AC field (as in the AI register in the DCP) for the Cluster Display Panel.

-CLEAR A REGISTERS.
+MASTER CLEAR SWITCH.

-This switch clears all of the push-button indicators to zero including SCIF and SCOF.
+This switch clears all of the push-button indicators to zero.

 BIT RESET SWITCH.

 This push-button switch, when used in conjunction with a push-button indicator, clears it to zero.